nataliatesarova/project-one/README.md

 ### Introduction to the clinic and main surgeon
 * Information on the educational and training background of the principle surgeon and clinic owner, and the high level of care and treatment that patients can expect.
 ![laser eye surgery](assets/doc/lasereyesurgery.png)

-### Accesibility
-* Use of semantic HTML
-* Use of ARIA
-* Use of alt attributes
-* Use Adobe Color to check colour contrast
-* Fixed header, providing visitors with easy access to other pages

 ### Surgical videos
 *  Embedded Youtube videos of LASIK and cataract surgery, which are the two main treatmens offered by the clinic.